skahds/boomer-shooter-fork/README.md

-# Boomer Shooter
+# DEMONCHIME
 Currently this is just a 3D renderer, but in the future I want to make it into an actual game.
 ## Building
 #### Dependencies
 - `7z` CLI tool